dag7dev/awesome-anbernic/README.md

     3) buy

 - Single or dual sd card setup?
-  - As long as you just wanna play, you're fine with just one OS and don't have the need of having a lot of large games, you don't need to have a dual SD card setup.
-Make note that you will need to invest in a decent SD Card to prevent data loss or unintended behaviors.
+  - In most cases a single sd card will be fine.
+Consider a dual sd setup if you're planning to swap OSs often or if your game collection is expectionally large.
+Regardless your choice, make note that you will need to invest in a decent SD Card to prevent data loss or unintended behaviors.

 - Shell replacement / custom shell
   - Currently ANBERNIC **doesn't sell** separate shells for their console.